Restorative Engagement program

 Looks at bringing people into the process and working towards a common goal rather than working against one another.

-RE is confidential as participation in, and information shared within the program are confidential, within legal limitations.
+The RE Program is confidential.
+Participation in, and information shared within the program, are confidential within legal limitations.
 If you choose to share your experience(s), you may do so anonymously.
-This sharing can take many different forms and will only be submitted with your consent.
 All personal information is handled in accordance with the Privacy Act.

 Class members

-The RE program does not facilitate communication between class members and those who directly affected them.
+The RE Program does not facilitate communication between class members and those who directly harmed them.

 What to expect